Paul Thiry (architect)

 Paul Thiry (1904–1993) was an American architect most active in Washington state, known as the father of architectural modernism in the Pacific Northwest.
 Thiry designed "some of the best period buildings around the state of Washington during the 1950, 60s and 70s."

 Life

 Thiry was born in Nome, Alaska, of French parents.
 He was a 1928 graduate of the architecture school at the University of Washington and studied at the École des Beaux-Arts in France.
 He traveled in Europe and met Le Corbusier, before returning to Seattle in 1935.
+He also traveled to and worked in Japan.